open-telemetry/oteps/text/0000-sensitive-data-handling.md

 further work on this issue may put pressure here.

 One drawback of this "safe by default" approach is that it puts a configuration burden on some users who are not handling sensitive data but want to have as much visibility as possible into their system.
-Staying with the sql normalization theme however, the vast majority of sql in the world doesn't have different performance characteristics based on the exact values passed in, but on the number of them, or the complexity of the `WHERE` clauses, the number of values in an `IN` list, presence of an index on fields, etc.
+Staying with the sql normalization example however, the vast majority of sql in the world doesn't have different performance characteristics based on the exact values passed in, but on the number of them, or the complexity of the `WHERE` clauses, the number of values in an `IN` list, presence of an index on fields, etc.